-Summer camp is for registered Scouts and leaders.
+Summer camp is for registered Venturers and leaders.
 BSA policies do not permit non-registered siblings of any age to attend.
-Any adult leader who attends camp for more than 72 hours (does not have to be consecutive) MUST be a registered member of the Boy Scouts of America.
+Any adult leader who attends camp MUST be a registered member of the unit they are attending with.

 TWO-DEEP LEADERSHIP